 * We ONLY show films about people, places, history, or current events in Greater Washington DC (Washington DC; the Maryland counties of Montgomery, Prince George's, Frederick, and Howard; the Virginia counties of Arlington, Fairfax, Prince William, and Loudoun, or the Virginia cities of Alexandria, Fairfax, and Falls Church).
 If your film is about some other place, that's nice, but we are not the festival for you.

-* Films must be a completed work which is 30 minutes or shorter.
+* Films must be shorts (which we define as a work which is 30 minutes or shorter).

-* Entries must be submitted online.
+* Entries must be submitted online through FilmFreeway, Vimeo, or YouTube.
 We do not accept DVD submissions.
 If you include a password-protected link, please ensure that the password stays the same through October 31.
 If our review committee is unable to access a film because the password has been changed, it will not be considered.